 Who We Are

-2019 has seen a change in the chairmanship of the Friends, as Sir Marcus Setchell has stepped down after seven years in office, to be replaced by Dr Robert Treharne Jones (pictured together, left, on the Hogarth Stairs).
+2019 saw a change in the chairmanship of the Friends, as Sir Marcus Setchell stepped down after seven years in office, to be replaced by Dr Robert Treharne Jones (pictured together, left, on the Hogarth Stairs).

 “The Friends’ Committee met for the first time in March 2012, following a year of inaugural events, which confirmed that there was an appetite to take the embryonic Friends’ organisation forward” said Sir Marcus.